smooth-code/fraql/README.md

 FraQL is not a framework, but it is recommended create a static property `fragments` on your components that contains a map of properties.
 For each one, you can specify the associated fragment.

-You may have noticed that the fragment use "\_" as name.
+You may have noticed that the fragment uses "\_" as name.
 FraQL transforms your fragment into an inline fragment, the name is just dropped, using "\_" is just a convention.

 ```js
 import React from 'react'